A Reality Check for Creative Advertisers

 You want the real thing?

 Authenticity relates to truthful origins.
-The word comes from the Greek authentikós which means original.
-An authentic claim is worthy of acceptance or belief as conforming to or based on fact.
+The word comes from the Greek authentikós, which means original.
+An authentic claim has its basis in fact.
 An authentic product is original or made in the same way as an original – not false or imitation.
 Other concepts related to authenticity include real, actual, and genuine – all hallmarks of value.

 Generally, people avoid substitutes or pay less for them when they can have the real thing.
 So, in 1969-70, Coca-Cola successfully advertised with the slogan, "It’s the real thing."
 When you buy a pair of Levi-Strauss jeans, the label declares, "This is a genuine pair of Levi's jeans."
 These companies understand the value/authenticity connection.